Tara-Cloud/aws-cdk-tutorial/README.md

 `source .venv/bin/activate`

-Mac:
+Windows:
 `.venv\Scripts\activate.bat`

-Now that we are in our virtual environment we should install the required Python modules for our project by running
+Once we have activated our virtual environment, we can install the required Python modules for our project by running

 `pip install -r requirements.txt`